-We assembled a panel of experts with over 87 combined years’ experience in cooking including a leading Delhi chef, to help us examine the cooking functions of the top three microwaves.
+When we last tested microwaves a year ago, we had assembled a panel of experts with a combined cooking experience of over 87 combined years.
+The panel also included a leading Delhi based chef, to help us examine the cooking functions of the shortlisted microwaves.

-We also interviewed the owners of three microwave service businesses and the customer care representatives of each brand to find the quality of after sales service that each brand provides.
+We had also interviewed the owners of three microwave service businesses and the customer care representatives of each brand to find the quality of after-sales service that each brand provides.

 Best microwave oven